The Economics of Competition Policy for Economists

 Do you have a good background in microeconomics but want to learn more about practical competition policy?

-Now in its fifth year, this highly successful two-day course is aimed at those who are relatively new to competition policy.
+This highly successful two-day course is aimed at those who are relatively new to competition policy.
 Delivered by experienced practitioners from both the private and public sector, you will be given an in-depth introduction to the economic analysis involved in competition law and how it fits into the legal framework.

 The focus will be on the core elements of standard antitrust, including the assessment of anti-competitive agreements, mergers and abuse of dominance.
 Each of the eight sessions will involve a mix of presentation and interactive work to provide you with practical analytical tools for use back in the workplace.